flaneurette/Import-Real-World-Terrain-and-Buildings-into-Unity-3D-using-BlenderGIS-and-Blosm-/README.md

 2. **Run the Script**
    - In **Object Mode**, select all your buildings.
    - Go to `Object → Align Buildings to Terrain`
+   - In the box: manually type the name of the elevation object: i.e. srtm, and the object containting all building meshes: i.e. map_3.osm_buildings (no extension! just the names so the script knows what the terrain and the where the buildings are!)
    - The script now adjusts every building’s Z-position to match the terrain beneath it.

 > 🪄 **Tip:** The script even includes a configurable *offset*, so you can make buildings “sink” slightly into the terrain for a snug fit.